mindis/snowplow.github.com/_posts/2014-01-20-the-three-eras-of-business-data-processing.md

 1. **All systems can and should write to the unified log** - third-party SaaS vendors can emit events via webhooks and streaming APIs.
 In the case where vendors cannot provide an eventstream (e.g. with web analytics), those services are brought back in-house
 2. **We have a single version of the truth** - together, the unified log plus Hadoop archive represent our single version of the truth.
 They contain exactly the same data - our eventstream - they just have different time windows of data
+3. **The single version of the truth is upstream from the datawarehouse** - in the classic era, the datawarehouse provided the single version of the truth, so all reports generated from it were consistent.
+In the Unified Era, the log provides the single version of the truth: as a result, operational system (e.g. recommendation and ad targeting systems) compute on the same versions of truths as analysts producing business reports
-3. **Point-to-point connections have largely gone away** - in their place, applications can append to the unified log and other applications can read their writes
+4. **Point-to-point connections have largely gone away** - in their place, applications can append to the unified log and other applications can read their writes
-4. **Local loops have been unbundled** - in place of local silos, applications can collaborate on real-time decisioning via the unified log
+5. **Local loops have been unbundled** - in place of local silos, applications can collaborate on real-time decisioning via the unified log

 <h2><a name="closing-thoughts">Closing thoughts</a></h2>